bertvv/ansible-role-rh-base/README.md

 - Turn specified services on or off,
 - Create users and groups,
 - Set up an administrator account with an SSH key,
-- Apply basic security settings, like turning on SELinux and the firewall.
+- Apply basic security settings, like turning on SELinux and the firewall,
+- Manage firewall rules (in the public zone).

 ## Requirements